 In January 2015, the FASB issued ASU No. 2015-01, "Income Statement - Extraordinary and Unusual Items (Subtopic 225-20)."
 The standard update eliminates the concept of extraordinary items and their segregation from the results of ordinary operations and expands presentation and disclosure guidance to include items that are both unusual in nature and occur infrequently.
-The standard update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
+The standard update became effective the first quarter of 2016.
 The adoption of this standard did not have a material impact on the Company's consolidated financial statements.

 In August 2014, the FASB issued ASU No. 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern."
 The standard update provides guidance regarding management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
-The standard update is effective for fiscal years, and interim periods within those fiscal years, ending after December 15, 2016.
-Early adoption is permitted.
-The adoption of this standard update is not expected to have a material impact on the Company's consolidated financial statements.
+The standard update became effective the first quarter of 2016.
+The adoption of this standard update did not have a material impact on the Company's consolidated financial statements.

 In June 2014, the FASB issued ASU No. 2014-12, "Compensation - Stock Compensation (Topic 718) - Accounting for Share-Based Payments When the Terms of an Award Provide that a Performance Target Could Be Achieved after the Requisite Service Period."
 The objective of this standard update is to eliminate inconsistent practices with regards to the accounting treatment of share-based payment awards.
-The provisions of this standard update are effective for interim and annual periods beginning after December 15, 2015.
+The provisions of this standard update became effective the first quarter of 2016.
 The adoption of this standard update did not have a material impact on the Company's consolidated financial statements.